ryantownsend/satellite-webhooks/docs/api.md

 This endpoint allows you to submit a webhook to be queued for delivery.
 The endpoint is idempotent so if you submit a second webhook with the same `identifier` attribute, it will treat this as a duplicate record and return the original, without queuing a second delivery.

-Deliveries are attempted 3 times before the background queue will give up.
+Deliveries are attempted 3 times by default before the background queue will give up, though you can customise this by setting `attempt_limit`.
+You can also disable this by passing `0` as the value.

 ##### Attributes